GoogleCloudDataproc/hadoop-connectors/gcs/INSTALL.md

 [these directions](https://cloud.google.com/storage/docs/authentication#service_accounts)
 to obtain a JSON keyfile.

-Once you have the JSON key file, you can configure framework that you use to use GCS connector when accessing data on Google Cloud Storage.
+Once you have the JSON keyfile, you can configure framework that you use to use GCS connector when accessing data on Google Cloud Storage.

 You can alternatively set the environment variable